g4eml/PicoTuner/README.md

 Note that these files are auto generated and should not be manually edited.
 If you need to change the PIO machines then you will need to edit the .pio files and recompile them.
 The .pio files are not visible in the Arduino IDE, you should use another text editor to work on them.
 When finished you should run the 'build_pio.bat' batch job to create the pio.h files.

-Both cores of the RP2040 chip are used.
+Both cores of the  or RP2350 chip are used.
 Core0 does most of the work including running the interrupt driven USB device.
 Core1 handles the task of handling the DMA, copying and reformatting of the TS data.
 Note that both cores are fairly time critical.
 Adding debugging print statements will slow them down and cause errors with the USB device.

 ## USB device description